-Picture those pathogens (germs!) invading your body, making you feel tired, under the weather and struggling to get up and start your day.
+Picture those pathogens invading your body, making you feel tired, sluggish and pretty rotten.
 Sound familiar?
 We have all had unfortunate days like these, but is it possible to intervene and strengthen your immune system to fight off these germs?
 Will it help if you make changes to your diet?
 Start taking food supplements?
 Make lifestyle changes to support a stronger immune response?
-Well, read on, because I am going to give you a guide to prepare your immune system as much as possible for the coming season!
+Well, read on, because I am going to give you a guide to prepare your immune system as much as possible against those nasty viruses!

 Nine reasons why your immune system might be weakened

 It may surprise you to learn that frequent travelling requires a lot of effort from your body and can negatively impact your immune system.
 Whether you are travelling on a bus or a plane, a car or a train, your body goes through a lot and here is why!
 Using public transport in particular, means you may come into contact with lots of people carrying cold and flu germs; also lack of sleep, change in air pressure, pollution and temperature changes may all result in a low immune response.

 This daily exposure to germs puts your immune system to the test and increases the chances of catching a bug.
 To reduce the likelihood of infection whilst travelling, try carrying hand sanitiser, tissues during your travels, minimise contact with contaminated objects i.e. bus stop buzzers, arm rests, support poles / rails, tray tables etc.1 For ultra-travellers, here are extra tips on 'How to Stay Healthy While Travelling Abroad'.